isc-projects/bind9/doc/dnssec-guide/troubleshooting.rst

 After turning on debug logging and restarting BIND, a large number of log messages appear in
-``syslog``.
+:any:`syslog`.
 The example below shows the log messages as a result of successfully looking up and validating the domain name ``ftp.isc.org``.

 ::